simonh1000/elm-jwt/README.md

 # Elm helpers for working with Jwt tokens.

-A collection of Elm Http and Json decoder functions to support Jwt authentication.
+A collection of functions to decode Jwt tokens, and to use them for authenticated CRUD requests.

 ## Version 4.0.0 (Elm 0.18)